Artur-man/dprofiler-docs/docs/quickstart/quickstart.rst

 * **cluster** a column with cluster names
 * **Level** a column that points to the metadata column in scRNA ExpressionSet object including the cluster names.

+Users can employ the **getReferenceSingleCellRNA** function in Dprofiler to generate all files necessary for Compositional Profiling.
+The input should be a Seurat Object.

 Upload Summary
 ==============